The Inversion of the Truth: What is the “Gospel”?

 1. The Gospel of the Kingdom (Peter’s Commission)

-This message was preached by Jesus and the Twelve to Israel.
+This message was preached by Jesus of Nazareth and the Twelve to Israel.
 It concerned the prophetic hope of the Jewish nation: the earthly Kingdom, the restoration of David’s throne, and the Messiah ruling the nations with a rod of iron.

 • Target: The Lost Sheep of the House of Israel (Jews) (Matthew 15:24).

-• Requirement: Repentance, Water Baptism, and Law-keeping (Acts 2:38, Matthew 5:17-19).
+• Requirement: Repentance, Water Baptism, and Law-keeping, forgive others to be forgiven, etc. (Acts 2:38, Matthew 5:17-19).

 • Focus: The King is coming to reign on earth.